utec/easy-webhook-plugin/README.md

 | scmId      | one of the well known scm | gitlab, bitbucket or github(coming soon)
 | jobId      | name of any existent jenkins job | hello_word_job

-With the previous values, you can exec this line:
+With the previous values, you can exec this:

 ```
 curl -d @/tmp/gitlab_webhook.json \